unicode-org/icu4x/docs/style-guide.md

 ### Minimize user-visible structs :: suggested

-While this sounds a bit obvious, I think it's important to stress that with Rust's privacy model, there is never any need to have an internal type be user-visible, and once a type is user-visible outside a Crate, it's published and should not be changed.
+While this sounds a bit obvious, it's important to stress that with Rust's privacy model, there is never any need to have an internal type be user-visible, and once a type is user-visible outside a Crate, it has a high cost associated with changing it (i.e. a semantic version change to the library).
+If there are parts of the API which must be released, but for which we cannot provide stability guarantees, they must be marked as such.

-The only place this might be an issue is if we decide to deliver ICU4X as multiple Crates.
-If we do that then we just added a requirement that our inter-Crate APIs be public (there's no privileged sharing outside Crates).
-This is one reason I propose we deliver ICU4X as a single Crate with multiple modules.

-There is a known pattern of using [`doc(hidden)`](https://doc.rust-lang.org/rustdoc/the-doc-attribute.html#dochidden) and having module names prefixed with multiple underscores to indicate they must not be relied upon outside the project, but ideally APIs would be deesignedto minimize the need for this and the expected external usage would be clearly documented for future maintainers.
+There is a known pattern of using [`doc(hidden)`](https://doc.rust-lang.org/rustdoc/the-doc-attribute.html#dochidden) and having module names prefixed with multiple underscores to indicate they must not be relied upon outside the project, but ideally APIs would be designed to minimize the need for this and the expected external usage would be clearly documented for future maintainers.

+There are three areas which may warrant a technically public API that we don't consider stable:
+* Where another crate may need access to non-public API
+* Where we want to expose some non-public API for testing or benchmarking
+* Where we want to expose some non-public API for helper macros

 ### No public fields :: suggested